Guy Crescent: Paris Saint-Germain and Paris FC

 Crescent contributed to the revival of football in Paris in 1970 by participating in the creation of Paris Saint-Germain Football Club (PSG).
 Initially vice president from 1970 to 1971, he became president of the club in June 1971, a role in which he would stay for six months.

 In 1970, he brought about the formation of PSG, with the help of some passionate industrialists like him (Henri Patrelle and Pierre-Étienne Guyot), and in conjunction with the French Football Federation.
 The professional team was created, taking care of its young players, and participating in the national championship to support the new stadium, the Parc des Princes, replacing the previous one that had to be destroyed for the penetration of the Boulevard Périphérique.

 In 1971, while he was the president of PSG, Crescent was at the center of efforts to bring Brazilian footballer Pelé to Paris.
-Crescent traveled to Brazil to engage in negotiations with Pelé's club Santos, who were in need of money, but the move never materialized.
+Crescent traveled to Brazil to engage in negotiations with Pelé's club Santos, who was in need of money, but the move never materialized.